Mediation and Restorative Justice

 Any program assessment must start by reviewing what data is available on processes and outcomes.
 Incomplete data or small sample sizes (i.e. few client cases) increase the risk of error in analysis.
 Shreffler and Huecker (2023) describe what Type I and II errors are – with high risks for error we might fail to identify a positive impact that’s occurring or falsely state the program was effective when it wasn’t.
 Small sample sizes run the risk of an outlier (one or two cases with unique, or very low/high values in an outcome) skewing the results.

-Beyond creating reparation agreements, an effective mediation program should result in high rates of successfully completed agreements.
+An effective mediation program should result in high rates of successfully completed agreements.
 In Johnstone and Van Ness’s (2013) Handbook for Restorative Justice, successfully completing reparation agreements and improving victim satisfaction are proposed as additional positive outcomes for evaluating restorative justice programs.
 Indeed, Bazemore and Elis argue “The primary goal for any restorative intervention is to repair, to the greatest extent possible, the harm caused to victims, offenders and communities who have been injured by crime.
 This goal is achieved by focusing attention on the dialogue process in a restorative encounter and on the extent to which the offender (often with the help of others) takes action to make things right” (p.
 404).

+Sharpe (2013) recommends three ‘optimal’ conditions for creating reparation agreements to increase the likelihood they are successfully completed and have a positive impact on all involved.
 First, reparation agreements should be tailored to the specific harms done.
 Tailoring the reparation agreements also increases the likelihood individuals take responsibility for their actions and better understand how they caused harm.
 Reparation agreements should also be determined by the stakeholders, “primarily the victim, who will live with the outcome, and the offender, who is responsible for the repair, as well as others who might also be affected” (p.
 30).
 Finally, reparations are most successful when offered, and/or readily agreed to, by the individual who caused harm.

 In general, restorative justice processes facilitate the optimal conditions for effective reparation, insofar as they involve all interested stakeholders, help victims articulate the full range of harms they have experienced and assist offenders in finding ways to make amends (Sharpe, 2013, p.
 32).